7 Ways your Applicant Tracking System is making your recruiters and your candidates miserable

 I work with some of the largest employers in the world.
 Most of them are resigned to work with an ATS because of a directive from their global HQ.
 They usually resort to using their ATS as a quick data entry before the offer letter.
 ATS acknowledged, CHECK!
 They are then asked to pay a license fee every year for that inconvenience.
 Just like an IRS form: tell them what you’re up to and wait for the bill.

 They say you can never do away with death and taxes.
 That may be true, but shouldn’t you be allowed to get rid of useless software?
-By giving your recruiters more freedom, by letting them be mobile-first, by letting them spend more time talking to candidates than updating a system, you are serving your organization better, which means you will be serving yourselfbetter.
-Maybe you can take a stance in 2018 and finally tell your HQ: Thanks, but no thanks.
+By giving your recruiters more freedom, by letting them be mobile-first, by letting them spend more time talking to candidates than updating a system, you are serving your organization better, which means you will be serving yourself better.
+Maybe 2021 is the year you take a stance and tell your HQ: Thanks, but no thanks.

 More reading?
 Here are 6 Reasons Why Recruitment Email Marketing is Dead